Winter Engagement Ring Consultations in Modesto, CA

 Art Deco Geometric Motifs Return

-• Emerald-cut diamonds in linear settings that emphasize clean lines
+- Emerald-cut diamonds in linear settings that highlight clean edges

-• Baguette accent stones arranged in geometric patterns flanking the center diamond
+- Baguette accent stones arranged in geometric patterns beside the center

 Popular Ring Settings Perfect for Winter Rings